Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): MAGMAR-Copulas

 \subsection{Introduction to the model}

-Our proposed approach enabling the model to overcome the Markov restriction amounts to modifying the autoregressive updating equation, Eq.~\ref{UpdatingEqhfunction}, by a moving aggregate part.
+Our proposed approach enabling the model to overcome the Markov restriction amounts to modifying the autoregressive updating equation, Eq.~\ref{Eq:UpdatingEqRosenblatt}, by a moving aggregate part.
 The moving aggregate part is, similar to classical, linear ARMA processes, a function of the current and past innovations.
-It is given as an inverse conditional copula, which we parametrize with $\theta$.
-So instead of $w_t$ in Eq.~\ref{UpdatingEqhfunction}, we have $h_{\theta}^{-1}(w_t, w_{t-1})$.
-We call the model Moving Aggregate Modified Autoregressive Copula-Based Time Series Model (MAGMAR-Copula model).
-In the following exposition, we assume that 1) all copulas are differentiable, 2) that they are within the Fr\'echet-Hoeffding bounds \citep[see][Chapter 2.9]{joe2014dependence} and 3) that the inverses of $h$-functions associated to all used copulas exist. \begin{definition}[MAGMAR$(1,1)$-Copula model] Let $h^{-1}_{\phi}: (0,1)^2 \rightarrow (0,1)$ and $h_{\theta}^{-1}: (0,1)^2 \rightarrow (0,1)$ be inverse $h$-functions associated to copulas $C_{\phi}$ and $C_{\theta}$, which are parametrized by parameters $\phi$ and $\theta$, respectively.
+It is given as a conditional quantile function, corresponding to a copula, which we parametrize with parameter(s) $\theta$. \SPP{So instead of $w_t$ in the updating equation, Eq.~\ref{Eq:UpdatingEqRosenblatt}, we have $(R^1_{\theta_1, \hdots, \theta_{q}})^{-1}((w_{t-q}, \hdots, w_{t-1}), w_t)$.
+Where the inversion is again w.r.t. the last element.} We call the model Moving Aggregate Modified Autoregressive Copula-Based Time Series Model (MAGMAR-Copula model). \SPP{Below we formally define the model with arbitrary model orders $p$ and $q$.
+The exposition that follows focuses on the case $p=q=1$.} Furthermore, we assume that 1) all copulas are differentiable, 2) that they are within the Fr\'echet-Hoeffding bounds \citep[see][Chapter 2.9]{joe2014dependence} and 3) that the inverses of $h$-functions associated to all used copulas exist. \SP{Now we formally introduce the model.} \begin{definition}[MAGMAR$(p,q)$-Copula Model] Let $R_{\phi_1,\hdots,\phi_p} : (0,1)^{p+1} \rightarrow (0,1)$ be a Rosenblatt function associated to a \SPP{stationary} D-vine copula $C_{\phi_1,\hdots,\phi_p}$, which is parametrized by parameters $\phi_1,\hdots,\phi_p$.
+Furthermore, let $R^{-1}_{\theta_1,\hdots,\theta_q} : (0,1)^{q+1} \rightarrow (0,1)$ be an inverse Rosenblatt function associated to a D-vine copula $C_{\theta_1,\hdots,\theta_q}$ \SPP{with independent margins,} which is parametrized by parameters $\theta_1,\hdots,\theta_q$.
 The time series $\{U_t\}_{t \in \mathbb{Z}}$ following the updating equation

+is a MAGMAR$(p,q)$-time series.
+The corresponding model is the MAGMAR$(p,q)$-Copula model.
+The copula $C_{\phi_1,\hdots,\phi_p}$ is the AR-Copula.
+The copula $C_{\theta_1,\hdots,\theta_q}$ is the MAG-Copula.
+The LHS of Eq.~\ref{Eq:MAGMAR_p_q} is the AR-part and the RHS is the MAG-part. \SPP{The time series following the updating equation